RyogaLi/prob_model/README.md

 #### Step 0: Get all the required supplementary files
-* `mRNA` annotation file for hg19 can be downloaded from [UCSC annotated databse](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/all_mrna.txt.gz)
+* `mRNA: all_mrna.txt` annotation file for hg19 can be downloaded from [UCSC annotated databse](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/all_mrna.txt.gz)
-* `Signature` file here is provided by [COSMIC](http://cancer.sanger.ac.uk/cosmic/signatures), other signature files with same format can also be used
+* `Signature: alexSignatures.txt` file here is provided by [COSMIC](http://cancer.sanger.ac.uk/cosmic/signatures), other signature files with same format can also be used
-* `Chromatin profile` (**OPTIONAL**) for different tumour types can be downloaded from [ENCODE project - DNase-seq database](https://www.encodeproject.org/matrix/?type=Experiment&status=released&assay_slims=DNA+accessibility&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&award.project=ENCODE)
+* `Chromatin profile: ID.bed` (**OPTIONAL**) for different tumour types can be downloaded from [ENCODE project - DNase-seq database](https://www.encodeproject.org/matrix/?type=Experiment&status=released&assay_slims=DNA+accessibility&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&award.project=ENCODE)
 * Save all the supplementary files into `./data/`
 * RUN: